What is fett?

 - Typography & Design: In German, “fett” means “bold.”
 For example: Überschrift in fett schreiben (write the heading in bold).

-4. Pop Culture (Star Wars)
+4. Pop Culture (Fett meaning star wars)

 Globally, English speakers often first encounter “Fett” as a surname, not a German word.
 Characters like Boba Fett and Jango Fett are central to the Star Wars saga, giving the word cultural power far beyond its linguistic origins.

-Common Misunderstandings & Clarifications
+Common Misunderstandings & Clarifications Of Fett Meaning

 Because “fett” carries multiple meanings, it’s easy to get confused: